RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

     {{<image filename="images/rc/icon-database-save.png" alt="The **Save** button verifies the Source URI and you can't save until it validates." >}}{{< /image >}}

-    If the endpoint cannot be verified, make sure that you've copied it directly from the source database and that the value you entered starts with `redis://`.
+    If the endpoint cannot be verified, make sure that you've copied the details directly from the source database and that the value you entered starts with `redis://`.

 7. Select the **Save Database** button to begin updating the database.